miaowu128/Joblogic-X/README.md

 # Joblogic-X
-This is a repository that contain the code for two data science projects (recommender systems and computer vision) while working for Joblogic-X.
+This is a repository that contain the codes for the computer vision projects for Joblogic-X.

 # Instruction
 This directory contains the backbone algorithms for exercise coaching and codes used to generate the demo.
 There are three inputs: